 The cross-platform libvisiontransfer C++ API is available for interfacing custom software with the SP1.
 For windows, a binary version of the library is available that can be used with Microsoft Visual Studio 2013 and 2015.
-For Linux and Mac OSX, please compile the library from the available source code package.
-The API can be downloaded from our support website2.
+For Linux and Mac OSX, please compile the library from the available source code.
+The API is included as part of the available software release, which can be downloaded from our support website3.

-The libvisiontransfer API provides functionally for receiving the processing results of the SP1 over a computer network.
+The libvision transfer API provides functionally for receiving the processing results of the SP1 over a computer network.
 Furthermore, the API also allows for the transmission of image pairs.
 It can thus be used for emulating the SP1 when performing systems development, or for transmitting image data to the SP1 when using network image input.